-4 cups (560 g) all purpose gluten free flour (I used my Better Than Cup4Cup, but any of my recommended all purpose blends will do), plus more for sprinkling
+4 cups (560 g) all purpose gluten free flour (I used Better Batter), plus more for sprinkling

 2 teaspoons xanthan gum (omit if your blend already contains it)